sightsdev/sights/docs/manual_install.md

 # Manual Installation

+> This page is maintained for posterity, however small changes in installation instructions may escape future revisions.
+The most up-to-date installation instructions can always be inferred by reading the current [install.sh](/install.sh) script.

 Installation is preferably done to the `/opt/sights/` directory.
 This was chosen to make it easier to manage running the software (e.g. making it run on boot) as putting it in the home folder can cause permission issues.
 [Supervisor](http://supervisord.org/) is used to manage running the SIGHTSRobot software.

 ## 1. Setting up the installation directory